FREQUENTLY ASKED QUESTIONS

 Is JOG A DOG safe to use?

 When it comes to safety we feel our product is the safest treadmill on the market.
-Our unique design eliminates rear roller shrouds that are known to catch nails or paws.
+Our unique design eliminates front and rear roller shrouds that are known to catch nails, paws and even ears.
 There is no exposed wiring or hot circuit board inside the treadmill to come into contact with dog hair, urine, slobber, feces or cleaning solution.
 All the electronics are housed in the remote control box that is safely located outside and away from the running surface.
-The motors used in each JOG A DOG treadmill are totally enclosed and designed to withstand sprayed water (urine), dog hair, feces, slobber and piles of dirt.
+The motors used in each JOG A DOG treadmill are totally enclosed (IP-54 rated) and designed to withstand sprayed water (urine), dog hair, feces, slobber and piles of dirt.
 JOG A DOG does not have side standing rails on each side of the deck or a front motor shroud to trip or stumble on.
 The running tread wraps around the visible front roller and is far less startling for a dog than a belt shooting out from under a front motor shroud.
 The speed is quickly and easily adjusted to respond with the dog as the dog learns the treadmill.
 If a dog stumbles the speed can be slowed instantly, using our unique speed dial, allowing the dog to recover without stopping or ending the session.
 The side guardrails are high enough to detour jumping yet provide a secure open feel that will not leave a dog feeling trapped or enclosed.
 The infinitely adjustable speed dial, sturdy running surface, high torque drive system and side guardrails all work together to provide a treadmill that dogs learn and adapt to quickly.
 Most dogs learn our treadmill systems in 90 seconds or less and that means less stress.

 Does your treadmill have a safety clip to attach to the dog?